 When you call us, an assessment will be performed based on your individual circumstances to find out whether you have a valid case.
-If so you will be able to make your claim without having to pay any upfront legal fees.
+If so you will be able to make your claim on a no win no risk basis.

 However, before you sign any paperwork you will be fully informed of the following:

 - The likeliness of your claim being successful